kraanzu/gupshup/README.md

 see [here!](https://github.com/kraanzu/gupshup/blob/main/COMMANDS.md) </br>

 It is good for now but I'll add more features to it :) </br>
-There is a demo video attached below which will make it easier for you to understand the concept.
+There is a screenshot of the application attached below which will make it easier for you to understand the concept.

 And also, It is built on top of [textual](https://github.com/Textualize/textual) which provides the UI for the application</br>
 Shoutouts to [@willmcgugan](https://github.com/willmcgugan) for such a great library!